A Book List for Later Elementary to Middle School Age

-One of my favorite things to see, as a parent, is my children curled up on the sofa, or sitting outside on the porch swing, or numerous other places reading!
+One of my favorite things to see, as a parent, is my children curled up on the sofa, or sitting outside on the porch swing, or numerous other places reading from our book list!
 And let me add to that- reading without me telling them to go read….reading because they want to!

 So, as I’m thinking about Christmas gifts (or birthday gifts, etc.) for my kids or nieces and nephews, I love to include BOOKS as part of their present.

 Reading is one of those wonderful pastimes that is the same as it was 100 years ago.
 You find a book and you read it. (granted, I suppose you could be reading it on a kindle or ipad or something, now) 🙂 And, it is just as beneficial as it ever was.
 It stimulates the imagination, it feeds you with knowledge, it broadens your scope of life and history by learning of others’ experiences, it inspires through achievements and endeavors of people before us, it sharpens your spelling skills and builds your vocabulary without ever having to pull out a textbook to do so.
 What a great gift!

 So, with Christmas shopping underway, perhaps you will enjoy this little list of some of my kids’ favorite books to read.
 I love book lists because they help me narrow down my options instead of having to search through the thousands of children’s books out there and not knowing where to start.
 There’s a lot of trashy books out there too, so I appreciate lists that give me good, wholesome choices.

 We actually used several of these titles for school reading.
 I buy several books at the beginning of the year and then let the kids choose which ones they will read.
 When they’ve finished that book, they go back to those options and choose again.
 They really like handling it this way, as it allows them to have some say in what they read for school.

 So, here you go: